 Second City, arguably one of the most prestigious stomping grounds for comedy greats like Tina Fey, Steve Carell, Bill Murray and Gilda Radner, has chosen the original show My Life’s Insane, created, written and performed by three Elmhurst teens, for a five-week run at Second City’s Donny’s Skybox Theatre.
 The show will run on Fridays, July 27 through Aug.
 24.

-You may remember the comedy trio—York students Michelina Boehmer, 16, Lizzy Rudakas, 16, and Kirsten Mose, 15—from a story Elmhurst Patch ran early this year.
+You may remember the comedy trio—York students Michelina Boehmer, 16, Lizzy Rudakas, 16, and Kirsten Mose, 15—from .
 The girls, who call themselves Just Bust a Move (JBAM), had filmed a digital short to submit to the Ellen DeGeneres Show for “Ellen’s Dance Dare” back in January.

 The girls met through Elmhurst Children’s Theatre, and later performed together as part of the ECT Comedy Troupe, Unintentionally Hilarious.
 Rudakas and Mose also have attended classes at Second City’s training center and have taken part in the Chicago Sketch Comedy Festival two years in a row.

 Rudakas said the three of them applied for the chance to perform at Second City in March.
 By April, Rudakas received the email that their show had been chosen.

 “I screamed,” Rudakas said.
 “I feel like it’s not even real.”